-• Quality of build
+Quality of build

 In general, the Council aims to build at mid-point in terms of quality.
-This balances the need to ensure that the materials the Council uses are robust and fit for purpose in respect of both an adequate life cycle for the asset and also maintenance requirements that are not overly burdensome to the end user or operator, whilst at the same time providing Value for Money in terms of initial capital investment.
+This balances the need to ensure that the materials the Council uses are robust and fit for purpose in respect of both an adequate life-cycle for the asset and also maintenance requirements that are not overly burdensome to the end user or operator, whilst at the same time providing Value for Money in terms of initial capital investment.
+In December 2019, the Council approved Near Zero Energy Standards for new build projects it will own and occupy.
+One of the Education schemes is being used as a pilot project to identify both higher energy standards for schools and new business models that are needed to deliver these higher standards.
+Collaboration with government will be important to bring forward these new business models and provide the freedoms for school operators and the Council to enter energy service agreements.
+These standards set energy performance and renewable energy thresholds for new buildings which over time, will be included in the detailed specification and size of school buildings required for a given number of pupils.

-• Future proofing
+Future proofing

 The Council aims to build in the most efficient manner possible in order to minimise financial risk and also to avoid future disruption to schools.
-In some cases building a school or extension in phases may be the best option; in other situations where it is possible that the need for additional places will come forward in the foreseeable future, it can prove more cost effective overall to build in one phase (even if this costs more in the short term).
+In some cases, building a school or extension in phases may be the best option; in other situations where it is possible that the need for additional places will come forward in the foreseeable future, it can prove more cost effective overall to build in one phase (even if this costs more in the short-term).
 Early during the review process for each scheme, a recommendation is made as to the most suitable solution; however the Council also tries to be flexible if circumstances change.

-• Temporary accommodation
+Temporary accommodation